 Here’s one taken about ¾ of a mile north on Colorado Boulevard at Virginia Street, roughly around the same time.
 The car straight ahead of us is a 1961 Dodge Lancer.
 The others lurking amidst the clutter (smorgasbord…!)
 I can’t pick, but I bet others can.

-Let’s take a right here on Virginia Street for a bit of a detour:
+Let’s take a right here on Virginia Avenue for a bit of a detour:

 One business that wasn’t present on that corner at the time of the photo: Shotgun Willie’s, a –